 Golf Opens District with 4-0 Record

 After a mild winter, most New Orleanians are having a topsy-turvy time as weather patterns alternate temperatures in the 80s or 40s depending on the day of the week.
-Not so for the golf team though, who seems to be connecting on drives, chips, and puts regardless of the temperatures on the course.
+That’s not the case, however for Jesuit’s golf team, who seems to be connecting on drives, chips, and putts regardless of the temperatures on the course.

 In just the last two weeks, the team has faced four district opponents and has out-shot their competitors by an average of 41 strokes.